-If you are not comfortable approaching an organiser for help, you may leave a note in the 'action needed' box which will be in the information area.
+If you are not comfortable approaching an organiser for help, you may leave a note in the 'action needed' box which will be in the information area (in the Drop-in area).
 This box will be checked on a regular basis and the concerns acted on.
 If you need a personal reply, please be sure to identify yourself.
 Write as neatly as possible.
 If we can't read it, we can't help you.